 - You, another family member, or another more-familiar person has expressed that he/she is having difficulty understanding your child’s speech.

 - You can understand what your child says, but others cannot.

-Yes, we provide free screenings (short informal assessments) to help us determine if speech and language is developing normally, or if further testing is required.
+During our free phone consultation the speech pathologist will ask you questions to informally understand if speech and language is developing normally or if further testing is required.